-But there is no greater genius at it than trailblazing journalist, essayist, and editor Margaret Fuller (May 23, 1810–July 19, 1850), whose 1845 book Woman in the Nineteenth Century endures as a foundational text of feminism.
+But there is no greater genius at it than trailblazing journalist, essayist, editor, and feminism founding mother Margaret Fuller (May 23, 1810–July 19, 1850), whose 1845 book Woman in the Nineteenth Century endures as a foundational text of feminism.
 It originated as an essay titled “The Great Lawsuit.
 Man versus Men.
 Woman versus Women,” published two years earlier in the influential Transcendentalist magazine The Dial, of which Fuller had become founding editor — elected over Ralph Waldo Emerson, who was also being considered for the position — in 1839.

 In the fall of 1841 — shortly after moving into Emerson’s house and around the time he was contemplating the true measure of meaningful labor in his famous diary — 24-year-old Henry David Thoreau, urged by Emerson, submitted one of his poems to The Dial.
 What he received from Fuller was a rejection on the surface but an enormous and generous gift at its heart — in a lengthy and immeasurably beautiful letter, she delineated the reasons for the poem’s rejection and offered caring constructive feedback on how to improve not only his writing but the very soul from which it springs.